 The sensation when taking kratom is similar to morphine, which makes it practical for relieving pain but prone to abuse.

 Kava is a root found on tropical islands in the south Pacific.

 Islands in Polynesia use kava as a relaxant and anti-anxiety compound, which has sedative and anesthetic properties.

-The kava tea flavor is heavy and earthy and for some, difficult to consume.
+The kava tea flavor is heavy, earthy, and challenging to consume for some.
 However, the health effects are considered well worth it.